Publications and the ARC OxTV: all you need to know

 |Funding Statement||Support Acknowledgement||Person Support Acknowledgement|

-This research was funded by the National Institute for Health Research (NIHR) Applied Research Collaboration Oxford and Thames Valley, at Oxford Health NHS Foundation Trust.
+This research was funded by the National Institute for Health and Care Research (NIHR) Applied Research Collaboration Oxford and Thames Valley, at Oxford Health NHS Foundation Trust.

-This research was supported by the National Institute for Health Research (NIHR) Applied Research Collaboration Oxford and Thames Valley at Oxford Health NHS Foundation Trust.
+This research was supported by the National Institute for Health and Care Research (NIHR) Applied Research Collaboration Oxford and Thames Valley at Oxford Health NHS Foundation Trust.

-[Name] is funded by/receives funding from* the National Institute for Health Research (NIHR) Applied Research Collaboration Oxford and Thames Valley at Oxford Health NHS Foundation Trust.
+[Name] is funded by/receives funding from* the National Institute for Health and Care Research (NIHR) Applied Research Collaboration Oxford and Thames Valley at Oxford Health NHS Foundation Trust.

 *Delete as appropriate